Carbon intensities

 • Fuel use

-How CI is measured
+How the CI is measured

-CI is expressed as grams of carbon dioxide equivalent per megajoule of energy in the fuel (gCO2e/MJ).
+The CI is expressed as grams of carbon dioxide equivalent per megajoule of energy in the fuel (gCO2e/MJ).

-Most fuel lifecycles emit several greenhouse gases such as carbon dioxide, methane and nitrous oxides.
+Most fuel lifecycles emit several greenhouse gases such as carbon dioxide, methane and nitrous oxide.
 Carbon dioxide equivalent, or CO2e, is a standard measurement unit that considers the global warming potential of different greenhouse gases and combines them into one unit.

-4. The application will be reviewed for accuracy and completeness
+3. The application will be reviewed for accuracy and completeness

 • Staff will contact you with any questions during the review process